Planning and environmental appeals: complaints policy

 What action will DPEA take at stage one?

-DPEA will aim to respond to your complaint or request for a review within five working days but no later than ten working days in more complex cases.
+DPEA will aim to respond to your complaint within five working days but no later than ten working days in more complex cases.
 If we are unable to meet this target, we will write to you explaining why this cannot be done and informing you of when you will receive a response.
-Our response will address full the issues you raise and set out any action we will take to deal with this.
+Our response will address fully the issues you raise and set out any action we will take to deal with this.

 What action will the Scottish Government take at stage two?

-The Scottish Government will ask an Investigating Officer (IO), independent of DPEA, to carry out an investigation of your complaint and the response you received.
-The IO will:
+DPEA or the Scottish Government (where the Stage 2 investigation is of an unresolved Stage 1 complaint) will appoint an Investigating Officer (IO to carry out an investigation of your complaint and the response you received.
+The IO will;

-- where appropriate, discuss your complaint with you to understand why you remain dissatisfied and what outcome you are looking for
+• where appropriate, discuss your complaint with you to understand why you remain dissatisfied and what outcome you are looking for and

 The IO will inform you if the investigation will take longer than 20 working days.
 They will agree revised time limits with you and keep you updated on progress.